lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 ### On transferrable skills

-I had never given much thought to how important transferrable skills were until I realized that being a software engineer at any company did not result in the same set of experiences and skills.
+I had never given much thought to how important transferrable skills were until I realized that being a software engineer at any company did not result in more-or-less the same set of experiences and skills.

 A friend told me a story of how working at \[unnamed large software company\] simplified a lot of processes for the sake of moving quickly.
 For instance, databases could be spun up via one-click deploy coupled with homegrown configuration files for adjustments.
 They'd later on realize as they were job hunting that setting up a data store was not so straight forward, but all the difficult parts had been abstracted out and they never got the chance to peek under the hood.